 Is this a one-year program or does it cover all of middle school?

 Cover Story covers one school year.
 Please note that Cover Story isn’t intended to give students everything they need over three years.
 Our suggestion would be to use the course for one year of Language Arts/English and in successive years, if students want to continue, use it as an elective or focus on areas that were difficult for them.
 It is not multi-year in design.

 We really encourage students who are “borderline” between our middle school and high school curriculum options to do Cover Story before taking Byline or The One Year Adventure Novel.
-This is especially true for grade 8 or 9 students who are not strong writers.
+This is especially true for grade 9 students who are not strong writers.
 Give them the gift of doing each program when they are ready.
 Tackling too much too soon does not build a young writer’s confidence, and sometimes they get frustrated and think the problem is with them as a writer rather than the course level.

 Can this program be used for high school?
 If yes, does it count for high school credit?

 Cover Story is appropriate for grade 9.
 We would not recommend using it for grade 10 or above.